Exit Search

 If all the tests come back clear, it is highly likely that your dog is an obsessive soil eater.
 In this case, I suggest you find an experienced animal homeopath, Bach Flower practitioner, or herbalist to balance your dog's body.

 Boredom can also be a factor.
-If your dog loves other being around other dogs, play and park time is the way to go.
+If your dog loves being around other dogs, play and park time is the way to go.
 Every dog should have at least two, 45-minute walks a day and if you live in a too-hot or too-cold region, safe play is a great way of keeping your dog occupied and happy.

 Dr. Peter Dobias, DVM